 J L Tiedemanns Tobaksfabrik purchased the first autogiro (a Cierva C 30A) in Norway.
 It was registered as LN-BAD (c/n 735) and used for advertisement flights throughout Norway.
 It was in February 1935 given to the Hærens Flyvåpen and registered there as '99'.
-Halvor Bjørnebye flew the autogiro from London via Amsterdam/Schiphol to Oslo/Kjeller with a forced landing near Oldenburg.
+Halvor Bjørnebye flew the autogiro from London via

+Amsterdam/Schiphol to Oslo/Kjeller with a forced landing near Oldenburg.
 J L Tiedemanns Tobaksfabrik used it for demonstration flights in Oslo (landing on the horse race track Bjerkebanen, the Stavanger Stadion in Stavanger, Haugesund, Sandnes and Storsjøen (near Rendalen).
-At latter village the autogiro was damaged and sent to England for repairs (see May 1935).

-The Norwegian pilots Alf Gunnestad and Romnæs formed the A/S Fornebu Flyselskap, which was to operate taxi, charter and joy ride flights with two Lockheed Model 2 Vegas and one AVRO Avian.
+At latter village the autogiro was damaged and sent to charter and pleasure flights with two Lockheed Model 2 Vegas and one AVRO Avian.
 The company lost its aircraft in various crashes and was subsequently dissolved in the spring of 1935.

+England for repairs (see May 1935).

+29 August The Norwegian pilots Alf Gunnestad and Romnæs formed the A/S Fornebu Flyselskap, which was to operate taxi,

-Widerøe's Flyveselskap A/S applied for a concession and subsidy for the following four air services: Oslo - Kristiansand - Stavanger - Haugesund - Bergen; Bergen - Florø - Ålesund - Molde - Kristiansund - Trondhjem; Trondhjem along the coast to Tromsø; and the air mail night service Oslo - Gothenburg.
+30 August Widerøe's Flyveselskap A/S applied for a concession and subsidy for the following four air services: Oslo -

-September
+$Kristians and - Stavanger - Hauges und - Bergen; Bergen - Flor \emptyset - \mathring{A}les und - Molde - Kristians und - Trondheim;$

+Trondheim along the coast to Tromsø; and the air mail night service Oslo - Gothenburg.
-Bergens Aero A/S delivered an application for a concession and subsidy for the air service Bergen-Newcastle (United Kingdom).

-Widerøe's Flyveselskap A/S discontinued its domestic air service Oslo-Kristiansand-Stavanger-Haugesund.
-It turned out that the demand was much higher than the available seats.
+September Bergens Aero A/S delivered an application for a concession and subsidy for the air service Bergen-Newcastle turned out that the demand was much higher than the available seats.
 In total 413 passengers were transport, but even worse was that over 200 passengers had to be rejected.
 The numbers of mail and newspapers transported reached 14,212 kg.
 A huge success.